 So yes, Buzludzha’s architecture is impressive, but how to get in?
 It almost seems impossible as the main gate is heavily sealed and enforced with metal bars.
 Luckily, there was a small opening around the right corner of Buzludzha’s entrance, as somebody must have broken the glass to get in before.
 You could get in by pulling yourself through the hole in the wall, ending up in the stair case of the building.
 Within a few seconds of doubt and weighing risks against opportunities, we were both standing inside the Buzludzha Auditorium.
-(Download: Map of Buzludzha (PDF)) (Important Update – 22 June 2016: the small opening in the wall has been sealed and is not an option anymore.
-Updated photos are provided further down.
-Note that there seems to be an increased effort to lock out unwelcome visitors.
-After all, the building is falling apart.)
+(Download: Map of Buzludzha (PDF)) (Important Update – 29 July 2016: all entries are firmly closed and there is currently no known way of entering the building.
+Cameras and speakers were installed on the premises.)

 Our first photos and selfies in the Buzludzha Auditorium were still made with the clear glare of the morning sun, but within a few minutes, the fog from the outside creeped up on us and quickly occupied the entire building.
 The wind increased and we repeatedly looked at the ceiling, which filled the entire room with life.
 The creaking, shrieking, clacking and all other ‘-ings’ of the loose parts on the ceiling constantly reminded us to tread lightly and to keep our voice low – who knows what our echo could unleash.
 I’m far from being a structural engineer, but I was very aware that the Buzludzha Monument has not been inspected for a while for its statics and the extra weight of snow on the roof wasn’t helping either.
 The reception of our mobile phones was alright, but if anything should have happened, it would have taken many hours until decent help could have arrived.
 Staying smart was definitely our top priority in Buzludzha (Buzludja).